 Ceramic Material Instead of Resistance Wire

 Typical heating elements that use a resistance wire to generate heat, PTC heating elements are made as ceramic stones, based on barium titanate.
-These manufactured ceramic stones have very unique characteristics as semiconductors whos properties can be precisely determined during their design and manufacture.
+These manufactured ceramic stones have very unique characteristics as semiconductors whose properties can be precisely determined during their design and manufacture.
 PTC devices do not burn oxygen making them safer to used in controlled environments.
 This also makes them more energy efficient.

 How are PTC Devices Unique?